openstack/openstack-manuals/doc/user-guide/source/cli-access-instance-through-a-console.rst

    | xvpvnc | http://192.168.5.96:6081/console?token=c83ae3a3-15c4-4890-8d45-aefb494a8d6c  |
    +--------+------------------------------------------------------------------------------+

-:option:`--xvpvnc` can be replaced by any of the above values as connection types.
+``--xvpvnc`` can be replaced by any of the above values as connection types.

 When using SPICE to view the console of an instance, a browser plugin